cynthia-okoduwa/DevOps-projects/Project17.md

   description = "RDs admin password"
 }
 ```
-3. Then create anothe file and name it `terraform.tfvars` and give your declared variables value, like this:
+3. Then create another file and name it `terraform.tfvars` and give your declared variables value, like this:
 ```
 variable "region" {
   default = "us-east-1"